hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 that is older than the last most recent 500 consensus rounds.
 And ancient events are those that are in a round between 26 and 500.

-The Gossip module must cache all non-expired events.
-Note that it must be a fixed number of rounds that defines "expired", because otherwise it is possible for a quiescent network to never recover (see the documentation for the tipset algorithm, and other-parent selection, for specifics on why this is true).
+The Gossip module may cache all non-expired events, but must cache all non-ancient events.

+Note that it must be a fixed
+number of rounds that defines "expired", because otherwise it is possible for a quiescent network to never recover (see the documentation for the tipset algorithm, and other-parent selection, for specifics on why this is true).
 This number must also be large enough in case rounds/sec increases dramatically, because reconnect requires a certain amount of time (not rounds) for catchup.
 As long as this number is large enough to meet the requirements regardless of the rounds/sec, and as long as it